William Franklin Robinson

 Mr. William Franklin "Billy" Robinson, age 89, of Rome, passed away Thursday, November 29, 2018, at his residence.

+He was preceded in death by his mother, Estelle Swann Robinson, and father, Will Roberson; son, William Lloyd Robinson; brother, Morrill Robinson.

+Survivors include his wife, Pearl Silvers Robinson; sons, Michael Robinson, Larry Robinson, Tony (Ruthie) Robinson, Tim (Waynette) Robinson, all of Rome; nine grandchildren, eight great grandchildren, and several nieces and nephews also survive.

-Funeral services will be held at 3:00 p.m.
-Saturday, December 1, 2018, at Good Shepherd Funeral Home Chapel.
+Funeral services will be held at 3:00 p.m. on Saturday, December 1, 2018, at Good Shepherd Funeral Home Chapel with Dr. Charles Drummond officiating.
 Interment will follow in Oaknoll Memorial Gardens.
 The family will receive friends from 1:30 p.m. until the service hour on Saturday at Good Shepherd Funeral Home, 2750 Shorter Ave., Rome, Ga., 30165.

+Pallbearers include Gary Robinson, Caine Robinson, Noah Robinson, Chris Robinson, Greg Robinson, Jeff Simpson, Laura Robinson, and Bart Robinson.

+Please visit our website, www.goodshepherdfh.net, to post tributes and view a DVD about Mr. Robinson's life.

 Parnick Jennings Sr.'s Good Shepherd Funeral Home has charge of arrangements.